-Vitamin C

-The results on the loss of ascorbic acid content during dehydration revealed that the changes in ascorbic content in dried spine gourd slices vary significantly due to different pretreatments are presented in Table 1 and depicted in Loss of ascorbic acid primarily due to its oxidation during dehydration.
-The better retention of ascorbic acid was observed significantly higher treatment $M_3T_2$ (MgCo3 - 0.25% + cabinet drying) followed by $M_3T_3$ (Nacl - 2% + cabinet drying) and hence ascorbic acid retention was better in MgCo3.
+Vitamin C: The results on the loss of ascorbic acid content during dehydration revealed that the changes in ascorbic content in dried spine gourd slices vary significantly due to different pretreatments are presented in Table 1.Loss of ascorbic acid primarily due to its oxidation during dehydration.
+The better retention of ascorbic acid was observed significantly higher treatment M_3T_2 (MgCo3 - 0.25% + cabinet drying) followed by M_3T_3 (Nacl - 2% + cabinet drying) and hence ascorbic acid retention was better in MgCo3.
 The loss of ascorbic acid higher in the sun drier as compare to solar and cabinet drying.
+This is might be due to the proportional of moisture content and dry matter in the finished product, which might have affected the ascorbic acid in different drying condition Ascorbic acid is very sensitive to heat it might be lost due to application of heat during drying.
 The maximum loss of ascorbic acid content observed in control sample.